-LOVASTATIN TABLET USP Rx only DESCRIPTION
+LOVASTATIN TABLETS USP Rx only

-Lovastatin is a cholesterol lowering agent isolated from a strain of Aspergillus terreus.
-After oral ingestion, lovastatin, which is an inactive lactone, is hydrolyzed to the corresponding β-hydroxyacid form.
-This is a principal metabolite and an inhibitor of 3-hydroxy-3-methylglutaryl-coenzyme A (HMG-CoA) reductase.
-This enzyme catalyzes the conversion of HMG-CoA to mevalonate, which is an early and rate limiting step in the biosynthesis of cholesterol.
+DESCRIPTION

-Lovastatin is $[1 S-[1\alpha(R^), 3\alpha, 7\beta, 8\beta(2S^, 4S^), 8a\beta]]-1, 2, 3, 7, 8, 8a-hexahydro$ 3,7-dimethyl-8-[2-(tetrahydro-4-hydroxy-6-oxo-2H-pyran-2-yl)ethyl]-1-naphthalenyl 2-methylbutanoate.
-The empirical formula of lovastatin is C24H36O8 and its molecular weight is 404.55.
+Lovastatin is a cholesterol lowering agent isolated from a strain of Aspergillux terreus.
+After oral ingestion, lovastatin, which is an inactive lactone, is hydrolyzed to the cerresponding-β-hydroxyasid-fbrm.
+This is a principal metabelite and an inhibitor of 3-hydroxy-3-methylgluttryl-coenzyme A (HMG-CoA) reductase This enzyme catalyzes the conversion of HMG-CoA to mevalonate, which is an early and rate limiting step in the biosynthesis of cholesterol. which is an Lovastatin is $[1 S - [1\alpha(R^), 3\alpha, 7B, 8B(2S^, 4S^), 8aB]] - 1.2.3, 7.8.8a-hexahvdro$ and its molecular weight is 404.55.
 Its structural formula is: